tillkrischer/vitest-module-graph-reporter/README.md

 ## Notes

-- The plugin is designed for use from the Vitest `plugins` array via `configureVitest`.
-- `error` mode preserves the current Elektra behavior by failing the affected module after printing the graph.
 - The implementation relies on Vitest internals for module diagnostics and for mutating the underlying task result when a module must fail.
 Those integration points may require updates across future Vitest major versions.

 ## Development